MJMcP/my-first-repo/README.md

 things a bit easier to read.
 A detailed README MD file can really help the reader to get a feel for your project and your vision as a developer.
 It's also essential for your milestone projects!

-### DEPLOYMENT
-git hub pages how it was deployed from there how you can fork the repo how you can make a local clone